-Matthew M. Bennett was appointed to our Board on March 22, 2018.
+Matthew M. Bennett has served as a member of our Board since March 2018.
 He serves as a Managing Director of New Mountain Capital, LLC ("NMC"), and he joined that organization in 2007.
-Mr. Bennett serves on the board of directors of CIOX Health, Gelest, Cytel and Alteon Health and also works closely with other NMC companies.
+Mr. Bennett serves on the board of directors of CIOX Health, Gelest and Cytel and also works closely with other NMC companies.
 Mr. Bennett previously served as Chief Executive Officer of CIOX Health and before that, he served as Executive Vice President, Global Medical Operations and Chief Legal Officer for Ikaria, Inc. ("Ikaria"), where he served in additional executive roles, including Chief Financial Officer and head of Corporate Development.
 Prior to joining Ikaria, Mr. Bennett served as Executive Vice President, Chief Administrative Officer, and Chief Business Officer at VIASYS Healthcare, Inc. (NYSE: VAS) ("VIASYS"), where he was responsible for the company's growth and mergers and acquisitions.
 Prior to VIASYS, Mr. Bennett served as an advisor on mergers and acquisitions, initial public offerings, and commercial transactions in the health care field at Morgan, Lewis & Bockius LLP, and a litigator in the health care area at Stradley, Ronon, Stevens & Young.
 Mr. Bennett holds an A.B. in Political Science from Princeton University and a J.D. from Villanova University School of Law.
 We believe that Mr. Bennett is qualified to serve on our Board because of his managerial, financial and legal experience.

+Dr. Ted Wang has served as a member of our Board since November 2017.
 Dr. Wang has served as the Chief Investment Officer of Puissance Capital Management LP, of which he was a founder, since January 2015.
 Prior to that, Dr. Wang was a Partner of Goldman, Sachs & Co. ("Goldman"), which he joined in 1996 and with which he served in many leadership positions, mostly recently as Co-Head of U.S. Equities Trading and Global Co-Head of One Delta Trading and a member of the Goldman Sachs Risk Committee.
 Prior to joining Goldman, Dr. Wang co-founded Xeotron Corp., a company specializing in DNA biochips in Texas.
-Dr. Wang holds a Ph.D. in Physics from the University of Minnesota, an M.B.A. from the University of Texas, Austin, and a B.S. from Fudan University, China.
+Dr. Wang serves on the board of Ekso Bionics Holdings, Inc., Viewray, Inc. and Tracon Pharmaceuticals, Inc. Dr. Wang holds a Ph.D. in Physics from the University of Minnesota, an M.B.A. from the University of Texas, Austin, and a B.S. from Fudan University, China.
 We believe that Dr. Wang is qualified to serve on our Board because of his financial expertise and years of experience.